GoogleCloudPlatform/podcast/site/content/post/episode-135-virus-total-with-emi-martinez.md

 linked = false
 +++

-On this episode of the podcast, [Melanie](https://twitter.com/nyghtowl) and [Mark](https://twitter.com/Neurotic) talk with Emiliano (Emi) Martínez to learn more about how VirusTrust is helping to create a safer internet.
-Don't download another thing until you hear all about it!
+On this episode of the podcast, [Melanie](https://twitter.com/nyghtowl) and [Mark](https://twitter.com/Neurotic) talk with Emiliano (Emi) Martínez to learn more about how VirusTotal is helping to create a safer internet by providing tools and building a community for security researchers.

 <!--more-->